This AIP is currently a draft. This means that it is being actively debated and discussed, and it may change in non-trivial ways.

 Error messages should help a reasonably technical user understand and resolve the issue, and should not assume that the user is an expert in your particular API.
 Additionally, error messages must not assume that the user will know anything about its underlying implementation.

 Error messages should be brief but actionable.
-Any extra information should be provided in the details field.
+Any extra information should be provided in the detailsfield.
 If even more information is necessary, you should provide a link where a reader can get more information or ask questions to help resolve the issue.
+It is also important to set the right tone when writing messages.

-A JSON representation of an error response might look like the following:
+A JSON representation of an error response might look like the following example.

 {